jqwik-team/jqwik/docs/README.md

 ### Creating an Example-based Test

-Just annotate a public or package-scoped method with `@Example`.
+Just annotate a `public`, `protected` or package-scoped method with `@Example`.
-Examples are just like simple JUnit-style test cases and (usually) don't take any parameters.
+Examples work just like plain JUnit-style test cases and (usually) don't take any parameters.

 A test case method will either